 The competition in Central Europe to attract tourists from the Middle Kingdom is fierce.
 As the world’s biggest holiday spenders, China’s growing middle class is a crucial target group for countries and cities competing to become the most attractive destination in Central Europe and aiming to boost their prestige worldwide – including thanks to the numerous UNESCO World Heritage sites scattered all across the region.

-There are, for instance, already three direct flights between Prague, one of the most sought-after holiday destination in Europe, and Chinese cities (Beijing, Shanghai and Chengdu).
+There are, for instance, already three direct flights between Prague, one of the most sought-after holiday destinations in Europe, and Chinese cities (Beijing, Shanghai and Chengdu).
 A fourth one with Kunming may be launched soon, according to reports.

 The number of Chinese tourists travelling to Hungary, and Budapest in particular, has been growing over the years, with officials expecting their numbers to exceed 250.000 for the first time by the end of the year.
 By launching new direct flights with the world’s second economy and most populous country, Hungary aims to become the go-to destination and gateway for Chinese tourists wishing to travel further in Central and Eastern Europe or the Balkans.
 And in that respect, Hungary lacks no argument to make its case: from its incredibly cheap cost of living, one of the lowest in Europe, to its deliciously diverse culinary traditions, from its bustling cultural scene to breath-taking scenic landscapes – often appearing in foreign movies shot in the country – Hungary has a lot to show for.